 The majority of schools we researched will accept the December ACT and December SAT, but no later SATs or ACTs.
 If any of your top schools are on this list, do your best to complete your testing as soon as possible!

-For regular decision, Amherst requires all materials to be received by January 1.
+For regular decision, Amherst requires all materials to be received by January 3.
 This means you should aim for the December ACT or December SAT at the very latest if you are submitting test scores.

 Everything has to be submitted by January 2 for Regular Admission for Cornell, which means your last-chance test dates for the SAT/ACT are in December.

 At Dartmouth, because the regular decision deadline is January 2, the last possible SAT/ACT test dates for regular admission are in December.

 Although Duke's last test date is December for both the ACT and SAT, the school will accept ACT scores from the February test date and consider them as additional scores in your application file.
 The regular decision deadline is January 2.